priyasiddharth/seaurchin/README.md

 ./urchin rpf  --command=bpf seahorn/jobs/mult_no_overflow/ -v1
 ```

+### Additional info
-The `urchin` script will look for `Cargo.toml` in the given directory.
+* The `urchin` script will look for `Cargo.toml` in the given directory.
+* The docker build script and Rust verification tools are [here](https://github.com/priyasiddharth/rust-verification-tools/tree/external).